Sol-Client/client/README.md

 This client has been tested by multiple people on Hypixel, and it disables disallowed mods automatically.
 There may be some unknown servers, but just disable the correct mods and you should be fine, as all Sol Client mods are designed to not change the behaviour of the player.

+Sol Client is arguably more Hypixel-safe than Lunar Client - Lunar already has a reputation for making changes they probably shouldn't.
+For example, it has a fly boost mod that isn't disabled, giving players an advantage in build battle (not that I play that game too often), allows you to place blocks while breaking other blocks (1.7 animations, not sure why this is unfair, but it's not possible in vanilla), and the crosshair highlights invisible players.

+## Sorry Lunar
+I still think Lunar is a good client, in the same way that Chrome is the most popular browser, but Firefox continues to exist.
+It just depends what you want from a web browser.
+I like both browsers, but I personally prefer using Firefox.
+I also don't want there to be a "Minecraft client monopoly", where there are only two popular Minecraft clients, that are both closed source.

 ## Credits
 [TheKodeToad](https://github.com/TheKodeToad) / [mcblueparrot](https://mine.ly/mcblueparrot.1): Programmer (turning tea into code).